stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 already be declared as a PSyIR symbol if it references a type declaration or the interface may not have a name.
-In these two cases the interface is still captured as a `RoutineSymbol`, but the root name of the `RoutineSymbol` is `_psyclone_internal_` followed by the `generic-name`, or `_psyclone_internal_interface` respectively, i.e. it is given an internal PSyclone name.
+In these two cases the interface is still captured as a `RoutineSymbol`, but the root name of the `RoutineSymbol` is `_psyclone_internal_<generic-name>`, or `_psyclone_internal_interface` respectively, i.e. it is given an internal PSyclone name.
 The root name should not clash with any other symbol names as names should not start with `_`, but providing a root name ensures that unique names are used in any case.

 As interfaces are captured as text in an `UnknownFortranType` the `RoutineSymbol` name is not used in the Fortran backend, the text